 What Are Synthetic Cathinones (“Bath Salts”)?

-People can buy synthetic cathinones online and in drug paraphernalia
+People can buy synthetic cathinones online and in drug paraphernalia stores under a variety of brand names, which include:

 • Bliss